codedeviate/Build-Your-Own-Tools-In-Go/README.md

 | :link:        | Code is in sync with the course |

 The status field have a check mark.
-- :heavy_check_mark: Code is working on all platforms
+- :white_check_mark: Code is working on all platforms
-- :white_check_mark: Code is working on at least one platform
+- :grey_question: Code is working on at least one platform
 - :x: Code doesn't work on any platform
 - :heavy_minus_sign: Code isn't ready yet or hasn't not been started